Bay Conference: 2007–2015

-The 2007 WIAA realignment brought major changes to the Bay Conference.
-Ashwaubenon, Bay Port, De Pere, and Pulaski transferred to the Fox River Classic Conference (FRCC), where they joined the larger Green Bay, Manitowoc, and Sheboygan area high schools.
-Hortonville and Oconto Falls transferred from the now defunct Valley 8 Conference, and Denmark and Luxemburg-Casco transferred from the Packerland Conference.
+In 2007, realignment in the Fox Valley region by the WIAA brought major changes to the Bay Conference.
+Four schools (Ashwaubenon, Bay Port, De Pere and Pulaski) transferred to the Fox River Classic Conference (FRCC), where they joined the larger Green Bay, Manitowoc, and Sheboygan area high schools.
+Replacing the departing schools were two former members of the Packerland Conference (Denmark and Luxemburg-Casco) and two schools from the shuttered Valley 8 Conference (Hortonville and Oconto Falls).
 Each of these schools had increasing enrollments and had outgrown their previous conferences.

 In late 2008, Hortonville petitioned the WIAA to move the growing school into the Fox Valley Association in exchange for Menasha High School, whose declining enrollment prompted them to look at other alternatives.
 Hortonville cited travel times and costs as well as the imbalance that existed in the Bay Conference as reasons to leave.
 Hortonville's enrollment was nearly twice as large as the Bay Conference's smallest school and 200 students more than the second largest school.
 The issue came to a vote at a Menasha School Board meeting, which resulted in Menasha's decision to remain in the FVA.
 In September 2011, at an WIAA area meeting held in Appleton, Green Bay West requested to leave the FRCC to join the Bay Conference, and Green Bay East asked to go if needed.
 West and East both cited their inability to compete in the FRCC.
 In a September 2012 WIAA area meeting, New London asked to leave the Bay Conference to move to the Eastern Valley Conference, and Denmark requested to leave.
 Green Bay East and West are still seeking to move.
 At a WIAA Board of Control meeting in September, the board gave first approval to swap Hortonville with FVA member Menasha before the 2014-15 school year.
 A final vote was taken after the 40-day appeal window and passed.
 In December 2013, the WIAA Board of Control gave first approval for the departure of Denmark, Luxemburg–Casco, Marinette and Oconto Falls to the Eastern Valley in Return for the FRCC's Green Bay East & West and the EVC's Xavier.
 Waupaca would be in the Bay for football only.
 A final vote was taken after the 40-day appeal window & successfully passed for implementation for the 2015–2016 school year along with several other conference realignments.